Choosing a business name

 Your intellectual property (IP) can be a huge part of the value of your business to a buyer.
 So make sure you protect your business’s IP.

-Some IP assets can be registered, eg trade marks, patents and designs.
-Other types are protected in different ways, eg copyright and trade secrets.
+Some IP assets can be registered, for example, trade marks, patents and designs.
+Other types are protected in different ways, for example, copyright and trade secrets.

 Types of IP